i0seph/MD_MIDIFile/README.md

+## This fork is not original.

+I patched for esp32 SPIFFS.

+if you want to find original library, visit MajicDesigns/MD_MIDIFile.

+Thanks MajicDesigns!

 ## MD_MIDIFile Standard MIDI File Interpreter Library

 This library allows Standard MIDI Files (SMF) to be read from an SD card and played through a MIDI interface.
 SMF can be opened and processed, with MIDI and SYSEX events passed to the calling program through callback functions.
 This allows the calling application to manage sending to a MIDI synthesizer through serial interface or other output device, such as a MIDI shield.